Girl Scout Cookies Marijuana Strain Overview

 If you’re a cannabis consumer, you’ve likely heard of the Girl Scout Cookies marijuana strain; there’s also a good chance you’ve tried it.
-The cross between OG Kush and Durban Poison is know for its sweet smell.
-It’s also know for its excellent test and uplifting high.
+The cross between OG Kush and Durban Poison is known for its sweet smell.
+It’s also known for its excellent taste and uplifting high.

 This hybrid marijuana strain tends to be high in THC, and has been the recipient of numerous cannabis cup contests.

 According to Leafly, the top effects of the Girl Scout Cookies marijuana strain are: